 Technology is interwoven into nearly every aspect of the College and is used to support distance learning utilizing the Internet or videoconferencing.
-Technology supports classroom instruction such as the computer assisted design (CAD) in the Architectural/Engineering/CAD Technologies Program and in certificate and degree programs such as Information Technology and CISCO networking.
+Technology supports classroom instruction such as the use of global positioning systems (GPS) in Agroforestry, computer assisted design (CAD) in the Architectural/Engineering/CAD Technologies Program, and in certificate and degree programs such as Information Technology and CISCO networking.